 relief in the Philippines for six months.
 Through the years, a

 variety of short-term mission projects have been encouraged and

 Members of the church have been active both in the establishment and

 operation of several local ministries.
 These include Pregnancy

-Ministries Inc., the Biblical Education Center Inc., and Bible Release
+Ministries Inc., the Biblical Education Center Inc., Bible Release

 Health issues made it

 necessary for Pastor Carr to retire from the ministry in August of